leanderalvess/leanderalvess/README.md

 # Hi 👋 I'm Leander

 ### 📝 About me
-Hello, my name is Leander Alves, I'm a Computer Engineer and dedicated in Full-stack development, currently based in Brazil(🇧🇷).
+Hello, my name is Leander Alves I'm a Computer Engineer and dedicated in Full-stack development, currently based in Brazil(🇧🇷).
 Overall, I'm a software developer for over 4 years and very passionate about what I do, always looking to increase my knowledge, diversify my background and decipher challenging problems.

 I'm a JS/C# and Angular/Vue.js Developer since 2020, and my development tools include some more JS/TS technologies such as: NestJS, PrismaORM, TypeORM and Node.js.
-But I'm not limited to these, I also have knowledge with ASP.NET, MongoDB, SQL, Oracle SQL, PostgreSQL, Docker and others...
+But I'm not limited to these, I also have knowledge with ASP.NET, MongoDB, SQL, PostgreSQL, Docker and others...

-In my free time I like to go to the gym (🏋🏻‍♂️), watch series [FRIENDS many times] (📺), to listen to music (🎵) and sometimes I like to enjoy a good beer (🍺).
+In my free time I like to go to the gym (🏋🏻‍♂️), watch series [Friends mostly] (📺), to listen to music (🎵) and sometimes I like to enjoy a good beer (🍺).

 My public projects are available here on my Github.